CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 Tags supplied at runtime will apply to the deployed CluedIn resources.
 This includes the AKS cluster, key vault, virtual network, log analytics, and a few other resources.

-It does not apply to the Managed Resource Group, the AKS Node Resource Group, or the Managed Application resource itself.
+It does not apply to the managed resource group, the AKS node resource group, or the managed application resource itself.
 This is a limitation of how the Marketplace Applications works.

 If your tenant has comprehensive tagging, it is recommended to add a temporary exemption for the Subscription at install time, and then add tags post-deployment.